In this lesson, you will learn how to produce a message or how to send a message to Kafka’s topic using Kafka Producer CLI.

 (your own machine) and listening to port9092

-.When you specify a single broker using the--broker-list
+.When you specify a single broker using the--bootstrap-server

 parameter, the Kafka producer will only connect to that broker.
 If that broker goes down, the producer will not be able to send messages to Kafka until the broker is back up and running.On the other hand, when you specify multiple brokers, the producer will connect to all of them.
 This provides redundancy and fault tolerance in case one or more brokers go down.
 In addition, it can also help with load balancing by distributing messages across multiple brokers.When specifying multiple brokers, you can separate them using a comma (,